-- Nits and head lice are not an excludable condition, but the children are required to have at least one treatment before returning to the nursery.
-In exceptional cases a parent may be asked to keep the child away until the infestation has cleared. - On identifying cases of head lice, all parents are informed and asked to treat their child and all the family if they are found to have head lice.
+• Nits and head lice are not an excludable condition, although in exceptional cases a parent may be asked to keep the child away until the infestation has cleared.

+• On identifying cases of head lice, all parents are informed and asked to treat their child and all the family if they are found to have head lice.